chrisiou/Connect4-Game/README.md

 # Connect Four Game - Python Implementation

 A try-to-be fun, interactive implementation of the classic **Connect Four** game in Python.
 This game features a human player battling against a computer with three difficulty levels: Easy, Medium, and Difficult.
-The computer uses some strategies to make its moves (mostly defensive tactics), especially in the Difficult mode.
+The computer uses some strategies (mostly defensive tactics) to make its moves, especially in the Difficult mode.

 ```
-Connect Four Game
+Connect 4 Game

   1   2   3   4   5   6   7
 +---+---+---+---+---+---+---+